 Moisturize Like You Mean It

 A lack of moisture can cause your scalp and hair to dry out and become irritated.
+Sometimes your scalp or hair may even hurt.
 But with a nourishing routine and some hair wellness products, your sensitive, flaky scalp will feel soothed, and your strands will sport an enviable sheen — you gotta love that.

 More From VEGAMOUR